-Deliverables Due date 1 Finalise review of management plan and implement replacement management plan pending the outcome of the review 31 July 2022 2.
-Temporary Snapper management arrangements for the SE in regards to the Charter Boat Fishery July 2022 3.
+Deliverables Due date 1.
+Snapper management arrangements for the SE in regard to the Charter Boat Fishery July 2023 2.
 Evaluate regulatory reform to reduce red tape in the Charter Boat Fishery: Live bait Rock Lobster Access Extend area of the fishery Secure allocation as separate to recreational sector Participate in industry development initiatives related to fisheries management.
-30 June 2023 4.
+30 June 2024 3.
 Participate in inter- and intra-departmental meetings and workshops on issues relevant to fisheries management.
+Ongoing 4.
+Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA and other State and Commonwealth agencies on matters relevant to fisheries management.
 Ongoing

-5. Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA and other State and Commonwealth agencies on matters relevant to fisheries management.
+5. Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management.
 Ongoing 6.
-Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management.
+Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species.
 Ongoing 7.
-Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species.
+Coordinate consultation with fishery stakeholders through established co- management processes and the CBASA.
 Ongoing 8.
-Coordinate consultation with fishery stakeholders through established co- management processes and the CBASA.
+Participate in industry liaison (e.g. in the field and/or on vessels) to strengthen fishery management knowledge and understanding, and develop rapport with licence holders.
 Ongoing 9.
-Participate in industry liaison (e.g. in the field and/or on vessels) to strengthen fishery management knowledge and understanding, and develop rapport with licence holders.
+Attend to general correspondence and enquiries relevant to the Charter Boat Fishery.
 Ongoing 10.
-Attend to general correspondence and enquiries relevant to the Charter Boat Fishery.
+Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 11.
-Provide advice to Minister in relation to the management of fisheries and Ministerial correspondence.
-Ongoing 12.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
 Ongoing